Cody Bellinger Player Props: Cubs vs. Mariners

 Cody Bellinger At The Plate

-- Bellinger is hitting .167 with a home run and four walks.
+- Bellinger is hitting .176 with a double, a home run and four walks.

-- Bellinger has picked up a hit in three games this year (37.5%), including one multi-hit game.
+- Bellinger has picked up a hit in four games this season (44.4%), including one multi-hit game.

-- In four games this season, Bellinger has picked up an RBI, with more than one RBI once.
+- Bellinger has driven in a run in five games this year (55.6%), including one multiple-RBI game.

-- He has scored in three games this season (37.5%), but has had no multi-run games.
+- He has scored a run in four of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.